netblue30/firejail/README.md

 `````

 `````
+## Desktop integration

+All --fix functionality is done by default in firecfg, --fix option was removed.
+Clicking on a program in desktop manager menu should start the program automatically in a sandbox, if a profile is available in /etc/firejail.
+We cover about 270 different applications in this moment on all major desktop managers.

+Thunar (XFCE) and PCManFM (LXDE) file managers symlinks are installed in /usr/local/bin by firecfg.
+File managers are usually started by default at login time, and will be sandboxed.
+Clicking on a file in the file manager will start the corresponding program in the same sandbox as the file manager.
+For example, clicking on a video file will start a sandboxed VLC running the video.
+We support in this moment XFCE and LXDE, MATE will come next, followed by KDE and Gnome.

 ## AppImage

 Added AppImage type 2 support, and support for passing command line arguments to appimages.
 `````

 `````
+## X11 sandboxing support
+In this release we add support for Xvfb (X virtual framebuffer), an in-memory X display server.
+Xvfb allows the user to run graphical applications without a display (e.g., browser tests on a CI server) while also having the ability to take screenshots.

+       --x11=xvfb
+              Start  Xvfb  X11  server  and attach the sandbox to this server.
+              Xvfb, short for X virtual framebuffer,  performs  all  graphical operations  in memory without showing any screen output.
+Xvfb is mainly used for remote access and software testing  on  headless servers.

+              On Debian platforms Xvfb is installed with the command sudo apt- get install xvfb.
+This feature is not available when running as root.

+              Example: remote VNC access

+              On  the  server we start a sandbox using Xvfb and openbox window manager.
+The default size of Xvfb screen is 800x600 - it can  be changed  in  /etc/firejail/firejail.config  (xvfb-screen).
+Some
+              sort of networking (--net) is required in order to  isolate  the abstract sockets used by other X servers.

+              $ firejail --net=none --x11=xvfb openbox

+              *** Attaching to Xvfb display 792 ***

+              Reading profile /etc/firejail/openbox.profile
+              Reading profile /etc/firejail/disable-common.inc
+              Reading profile /etc/firejail/disable-common.local
+              Parent pid 5400, child pid 5401

+              On  the  server  we also start a VNC server and attach it to the display handled by our Xvfb server (792).

+              $ x11vnc -display :792

+              On the client machine we start a VNC viewer and use it  to  con‐ nect to our server:

+              $ vncviewer

 ## New command line options
 `````
       --private-opt=file,directory